arnaudroger/blog/20160809-ConsumerInPlaceOfList.md

 }
 ```

-to compose to supplier you will need to recreate a new list at dump the list from the
+you will need to recreate a new list and add the list from the
 2 suppliers.
 That's a total of 3 Lists being created.